Best Sun Shirts for Running of 2026

 • The material gets stinky after a single use

-The rabbit UPF Deflector 2.0 is one of the most lightweight-feeling and comfortable sun shirts we tested.
-Offering UPF 50 protection, one of the highest of any sun shirt on the market, it’s an excellent option for hot sunny days to protect your arms, head, and neck from the sun.
+The rabbit UPF Deflector 2.0 is one of the lightest feeling and most comfortable sun shirts we tested, and it also has a handful of unique features not seen on other sun shirts.
+Offering UPF 50 protection, one of the highest of any sun shirt on the market, it’s an excellent option for hot sunny days for protecting your arms, head, and neck from the sun.
 The underarm perforations add extra ventilation to this shirt and release heat effectively.
 While you can wear many sun shirts casually, the perforations make this one look a little more techy than others.

 The breathability and light weight of the material made this sun shirt one of our favorites.
 We could wear it in warmer temperatures than other options in this guide without overheating.

 The other fun feature of this sun shirt is the watch window.
 Trying to tug a long-sleeve shirt over a watch while running can be annoying, and keeping the sleeve above your watch can expose your hand and wrist to the sun.
-If you’re someone who wants to keep an eye on your splits or pace, this is a great sun shirt option to allow you to see your watch without having to futz with rolling up your sleeves.
+If you want to keep an eye on your splits or pace, this is a great sun shirt option that lets you see your watch without having to futz with rolling up your sleeves.

 Made of a blend of synthetic materials, this shirt does pick up an odor fairly quickly.
 That said, the rabbit UPF Deflector 2.0 is an excellent option if you frequently run in heat and want sun coverage that you can trust.